zeniokrako/coliseum/README.md

 - Loser role for losers
 - Winner role for winners
-- Winner gets a point on the leaderboard and loser gets a -1 point (still being debated)
+- Winner gets a point on the leaderboard and loser gets a -1 point

 ## Upcoming Beef